zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Kiko then says, “Okay, so we don’t need to worry ab out that expense” – that cost – “but what about all these others?”
 Rafael says, “ Like what?”
 Kiko says, “Like homeowners insurance and title insurance.”
 “Homeown ers insurance” is insurance you buy in case something bad happens to your house – in case you have a fire or there is an earthquake, perhaps, whi ch is not uncommon here in California.
 Homeowners insurance is insurance that will help you rebuild your house or fix your house in case it’s damaged.

 “Title insurance” refers to special insurance that you buy in case there’s some problem with the legal documents related to the own ership of your house.
-The “title” of a house or the “title” of a car is not t he name of the house or the car.
+The “title” of a house or the “title” of a car is not the name of the house or the car.
 It refers to the legal document, the legal agreement, that says who owns this house or this car.

 Kiko asks about “balloon payments and prepayment pe nalties.”
 A “balloon (balloon) payment,” in the context of a mortgage lo an, refers to a large amount of money that you have to pay at the very end of your loan period.
 Let’s say you have a loan for 10 years.
 At the end of that 10 yea rs, usually, when you have a balloon payment, you have to give a large amount of  money at the very end to pay off the loan.